 Getting the gas to the markets

-The large reserves found in Tanzania and Mozambique, totaling some 3% of the worlds reserves, are no doubt going to assist to take the SADC regions vision of an integrated gas market to fruition.
+The large reserves found in Tanzania and Mozambique, totalling some 3% of the world’s reserves, are no doubt going to assist to take the SADC regions vision of an integrated gas market to fruition.
 Piping natural gas from Mozambique to South Africa has shown that this can technically work over some 1000km.
-Connecting this existing pipeline to the gas fields in north Mozambique and southern Tanzania, and to Dar es salaam, will significantly open up the entire eastern seaboard of Africa, south of Kenya, to the gas market.
-Relatively short tap in lines can then feed the internal land locked markets of Harare, Lusaka, Mbuji-Mayi and Lubambashi, and open up Zimbabwe, Malawi and Zambia to gas markets.
+Connecting this existing pipeline to the gas fields in northern Mozambique and southern Tanzania, and to Dar es salaam, will significantly open up the entire eastern seaboard of Africa, south of Kenya, to the gas market.
+Relatively short tap in lines can then feed the internal landlocked markets of Harare, Lusaka, Mbuji-Mayi and Lubumbashi, and open up Zimbabwe, Malawi and Zambia to gas markets.
 The existing road and rail network can assist in getting the gas to the smaller markets, i.e. villages and other types of informal settlements, in a small modular form suitable for cooking and heating.

-Industry can be reassessed in the large capital cities for manufacturing plants for gas assisted fertilizer and animal feedstock plants, especially where these cities are close the larger agriculture and livestock farming economies.
+The industry can be reassessed in the large capital cities for manufacturing plants for gas-assisted fertilizer and animal feedstock plants, especially where these cities are close to the larger agriculture and livestock farming economies.

 Re-alignment of the long term contract

-Due to the increasing flexibility that LNG, spot markets and potentially unconventional natural gas provide, the significance of long-term take-or-pay contracts from the purchaser point of view has started to change in the EU.
+Due to the increased flexibility that LNG, spot markets and potentially unconventional natural gas providers, the significance of long-term take-or-pay contracts from the purchaser point of view have started to change in the EU.
 Alternative sources of supply, together with the storage of natural gas where possible, provide for flexibility in the incumbent’s purchasing portfolio that downplays the need to rely on long-term contracts.
-Clearly it requires a well-developed gas market in the SADC region before this approach can be emulated between the major SADC gas producers (arguably Tanzania, Mozambique, Angola and South Africa) and the potential major SADC purchasers (Democratic Republic of Congo, South Africa and Madagascar).
+It requires a well-developed gas market in the SADC region before this approach can be emulated between the major SADC gas producers (arguably Tanzania, Mozambique, Angola and South Africa) and the potential major SADC purchasers (Democratic Republic of Congo, South Africa and Madagascar).